Technical SEO Audit Checklist

 - No redirect loops (A → B → A)

-- All redirects are 301 (permanent) unless intentionally temporary
+- All redirects are 301 (permanent) unless intentionally temporary (in which case use 302)

-- 302s are reviewed — confirm each is genuinely temporary, not a permanent move misconfigured as temporary
+- 302s are reviewed.
+Confirm each is genuinely temporary, not a permanent move misconfigured as temporary

 - Old URLs from previous migrations are still redirecting correctly